wp-plugins/wplr-sync/readme.txt

 == Changelog ==

-= 0.8.5 =
+= 0.8.6 =
-* Add: Ignore button.
+Add: Ignore button.
-* Add: Post attachment information and showing the titles of post and media when hovering the links.
+Add: Post attachment information and showing the titles of post and media when hovering the links.
-* Fix: When linking a media, the page doesn't scroll up annoyingly to the top anymore.
+Fix: When linking a media, the page doesn't scroll up annoyingly to the top anymore.
-* Info: Merry Christmas everyone :)
+Info: If you like the plugin, please help me finding new users!
+Adding a review on the Adobe Exchange could help, here: https://www.adobeexchange.com/partners/29997/products.
+Thank you all!
+Merry Christmas & Happy Holidays! :)

 = 0.8.3 =
 * Add: Handlers of new module in the LR plugin (module to swich photos).